-- Staff told us the practice held regular team meetings. - Staff told us there was an open culture within the practice and they had the opportunity to raise any issues at team meetings and felt confident and supported in doing so. - Staff said they felt respected, valued and supported, particularly by the partners in the practice.
-All staff were involved in discussions about how to run and develop the practice, and the partners encouraged all members of staff to identify opportunities to improve the services delivered by the practice.
+- Following our inspection, the practice had started to hold non-clinical staff team meetings, arranged appraisals for all non-clinical staff and created a staff training log. - Staff told us there was an open culture within the practice and they had the opportunity to raise any issues directly to senior staff and felt confident and supported in doing so. - Staff said they felt respected, valued and supported, particularly by the partners in the practice.
+The partners encouraged all members of staff to identify opportunities to improve the service delivered by the practice.
+For example, staff had raised concerns in relation to the new appointment system and senior staff responded by holding an all staff meeting to review the current system and discuss ways to improve the day to day running of the practice.